spraakbanken/korp-frontend/README.md

 We use `window.settings` to share needed configuration to `config.js` and `modes/common.js`.

-`config.js` and `modes/common.js` are included in webpacks dependecy graph.
+`config.js` and `modes/common.js` are included in Webpacks dependency graph.
 Therefore it works to use `require` for anything needed, but only things that are in the configured location for settings (see `run_config.json`).

-`mode`-files are only loaded at runtime an any dependenies must be required in `modes/common.js` and then exported as a module as shown in the sample file `app/modes/common.js`.
+`mode`-files are only loaded at runtime an any dependencies must be required in `modes/common.js` and then exported as a module as shown in the sample file `app/modes/common.js`.

 # Earlier versions